William Contreras Player Props: Brewers vs. Pirates

 William Contreras At The Plate

-- Contreras is hitting .239 with nine doubles, eight home runs and 25 walks.
+- Contreras is batting .240 with 10 doubles, eight home runs and 25 walks.

-- He has hit a long ball in eight games this year (15.1%), leaving the park in 3.7% of his chances at the plate.
+- Looking at the 54 games he has played this season, he's hit a long ball in eight of them (14.8%), and in 3.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.